 On today’s date in 1912, the body of James McGrady, a saloon steward aboard the RMS Titanic, was interred in Halifax, N.S., where he’s buried at Fairview Lawn Cemetery.

-Recovered in the preceding weeks, McGrady’s body would be the last body recovered from the tragic sinking that had taken place about two months prior.
+Recovered in the preceding weeks, McGrady’s body was the last body recovered from the tragic sinking that took place about two months prior.

 According to Premier Exhibitions’ Titanic artifact exhibition, the Algerine arrived back in St. John’s, N.L. earlier in the week, on June 6, 1912, when it transferred McGrady’s remains to the steamer Florizel to be transferred to Halifax.
 The Algerine spent about three weeks at the site of the sinking.